cillianodonnell/Gravity/_posts/2017-07-27-phase-2-update.markdown

 about.
 Nonetheless I want to give an quick overview about what went on.

-It started just going back and forth in emails with Frederic Konrad from the Coverture-qemu project and doing a bit of testing.
+It started just going back and forth in emails with Frederic Konrad from the Couverture-Qemu project and doing a bit of testing.
 I struggled to fix the compile issues and Frederic solved them in a couple of hours what I couldn't do for days.
 Quite impressive and it just goes to show how far I have to go to become a professional developer.
 It then seemed like I needed to hear back from